donate110/Rettiwt-API/README.md

 - `errorHandler` (interface) - The custom error handler to use.
 - `tidProvider` (interface) - The custom TID provider to use for generating transaction token.
 - `headers` (object) - Custom HTTP headers to append to the default headers.
 - `delay` (number/function) - The delay to use between concurrent requests, can either be a number in milliseconds, or a function that returns the number.
+Default is 1000.
+- `maxRetries` (number) - The maximum number of retries to use in case when a random error 404 is encountered.
+Default is 5.

 Of these parameters, the following are hot-swappable, using their respective setters: